 - Logging initial requests for a service direct to the relevant service via the A-to-Z

-- Informing us of any dissatisfaction you may have, with any of our services, and logging your Complaint directly onto our online system.
+- Informing us of any dissatisfaction you may have, with any of our services.

 - Providing us with clear concise information of your complaint and daytime contact details.